sultansiddiqi/Challenge-018-NoSQL-Challenge-Social-Network-API/README.md

 ## Acceptance Criteria:

 - When you enter the command to invoke the application then the server is started and the Mongoose models are synced to the MongoDB database.
-- Testing API GET routes in Insomnia Core for users and thoughts return the data for each of these routes in a formatted JSON
 - Testing API POST, PUT, and DELETE routes in Insomnia Core are able to successfully create, update, and delete users and thoughts
 - Testing API POST and DELETE routes in Insomnia Core are able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.